-Credits for training, education and research amount to CFAF 1,340.9 billion for the 2019 budget.
-These credits cover:
+Credits for training, teaching and research amount to CFAF 1,342.7 billion under the 2020 budget and cover the following in particular:

-- strengthening the operational resources of educational structures; - private school subsidies for student and pupils school fees (CFAF 130.0 billion); - the payment of student and pupils scholarships, school kits and transportation costs (CFAF 68.2 billion); and - the organization of exams (CFAF 14.4 billion) and teacher overtime hours (CFAF 11.6 billion).
+- strengthening the operational resources of educational structures; - private school subsidies for student and pupils school fees (CFAF 138.9 billion); - payment of student and pupils scholarships and transportation costs (CFAF 50.2 billion); and - organization of exams (CFAF 14.4 billion).

-The 2019 budget also emphasizes the development of infrastructure in the field of education and training through:
+The 2020 budget also emphasizes the development of infrastructure in the field of education and training, through:

-- the construction, outfitting and rehabilitation of secondary school infrastructure (CFAF 25.1 billion), namely the construction programme of middle and high schools (CFAF 13.5 billion), the construction and outfitting of five boarding high schools for girls (CFAF 10.3 billion) and the rehabilitation project for three vocational high schools (CFAF 3.2 billion); - the construction, outfitting and rehabilitation of higher education infrastructure (CFAF 58.8 billion), primarily including the construction, rehabilitation and outfitting of universities (CFAF 38.7 billion) and C2D support to reinforce higher education infrastructure (CFAF 12.5 billion); and - the construction, outfitting and rehabilitation of vocational training infrastructure (CFAF 24.6 billion), including C2D support to reinforce vocational training infrastructure (CFAF 10.8 billion), the construction project of the Bouna agricultural and fishing vocational training centre (CFAF 2.8 billion), the project to create and renovate technical and vocational education institutions (CFAF 2.2 billion), construction and equipment of the Daloa vocational high school in partnership with the Kuwaiti fund (CFAF 3.3 billion) and the development project for the vocational training system (CFAF 3.2 billion).
+- the construction, outfitting and rehabilitation of secondary school infrastructure (CFAF 25.1 billion), in particular through the construction programme of middle and high schools (CFAF 13.5 billion), the construction and outfitting of five boarding high school for girls (CFAF 10.3 billion) and the rehabilitation project for three vocational high schools (CFAF 3.2 billion); - the construction, outfitting and rehabilitation of higher education infrastructure (CFAF 58.8 billion), primarily including the construction, rehabilitation and outfitting of universities (CFAF 38.7 billion) and C2D support to reinforce higher education infrastructure (CFAF 12.5 billion); and - the construction, outfitting and rehabilitation of vocational training infrastructure (CFAF 24.6 billion), including C2D support to reinforce vocational training infrastructure (CFAF 10.8 billion), the construction project of the Bouna agricultural and fishing vocational training centres (CFAF 2.8 billion), the project to create and renovate technical and vocational education institutions (CFAF 2.2 billion), construction and equipment of the Daloa vocational high school in partnership with the Kuwaiti fund (CFAF 3.3 billion) and the development project for the vocational training system (CFAF 3.2 billion).